starikovs/ls-note/README.md

-# In-browser plain text note-taking app
+# Plain Text Note-Taking, Right in Your Browser

-This is a minimalist and secure in-browser plain text note-taking app.
+This is a simple, no-nonsense, secure note-taking app that lives in your browser.

-Use it when you want to quick edit something in plain text without cluttering your main Note app with temp notes.
-Notes are saved in your browser's local storage.
+Perfect for those quick edits when you don’t want to clutter up your main notes app with temporary stuff.
+Your notes are saved locally in your browser’s storage — no internet involved.

 ## Why in plain text?

-Because plain text is cool, and it has no formatting :)
+Because plain text is awesome — no formatting, no fuss.

-Sometimes I want to quickly edit something in plain text, I copy some text, I paste it, I get text pasted with formatting, then I google a hotkey of how to paste as plain text in my current OS or mobile device.
-On macOS you even have to do some gymnastics with your fingers to paste a plain text `Option+Shift+Command+V`..
-And it's a pain.
+Ever tried to quickly edit something only to have it copy-pasted with annoying formatting?
+Then you’re stuck Googling hotkeys to paste as plain text.
+On macOS, it’s an acrobatic combo: Option+Shift+Command+V. What a hassle.

-This is a place when you can relax and edit something in plain text.
+This app lets you chill and edit in plain text, no drama.

-## Features
+## What’s cool about it?

-1. Notes are stored inside your browser's local storage
+1. Notes are saved in your browser’s local storage
-2. No data is sent to the Internet
+2. No data goes online — your notes stay private
-3. No cookies or analytics are used
+3. No cookies, no trackers
-4. It's mobile first
+4. Designed with mobile in mind
-5. On desktop, you can use the app with only the keyboard
+5. Full keyboard support for desktop users
-6. Caret position is saved for each note
+6. Remembers your caret position for each note
-7. Dark / Light mode depending on your system settings
+7. Dark and light mode adjust to your system settings